goooooouwa/writings/_posts/2017-11-03-A keyboard for my use cases. Or do I really need one.md

+---
+layout: post
-# A keyboard for my use cases.
-Or do I really need one?
+title: 'A keyboard for my use cases.
+Or do I really need one?'
+categories: 'Keyboard', 'Product'
+---

 What I want is improved input experience, thus increase productivity.